Attorney & Legal Consultant for Protective Mothers

 First Decade of Law Practice

 After graduation, Ms. Rockey’s first job was in the Juvenile Unit at Legal Services of Greater Miami, Inc. where she represented children, many teenagers, who were in foster care in multiple forums: in their Juvenile Court cases; in schools with regard to their special education needs (attending IEP meetings and advocating for needed services); and in mental health cases when they were committed to psychiatric inpatient hospitalization and with reference to finding them appropriate therapeutic placement and services.
-Ms. Rockey also worked on the grassroots effort that helped lead to the Florida Bar’s Loan Repayment Assistance Program for public interest attorneys.
+Ms. Rockey also separately worked on the grassroots effort that helped lead to the Florida Bar’s Loan Repayment Assistance Program for public interest attorneys.
+Assistance with law school loan payments is a way (nationally, per state) to encourage new lawyers to accept low-paying but critical Legal Aid/Legal Services jobs representing low-income people for free in certain types of cases (set by each non-profit law office).

 Ms. Rockey joined Legal Services of Southern Piedmont (“LSSP”) in Charlotte in 1993 and was the Family Law Team Leader for their three offices until 1999.
-She represented battered women in domestic violence protective order cases and in child custody cases, many that also involved child physical and/or sexual abuse as well.
+She represented battered women in domestic violence protective order cases and in child custody cases, many that also involved proving child physical and/or sexual abuse as well.
+These women are known now as Protective Mothers.
+She is now in her fourth decade of representing Protective Mothers.
 Ms. Rockey also represented many parents in DSS / CPS Juvenile Court cases involving abuse, neglect, substance abuse, and mental health issues.

 While at LSSP, Ms. Rockey helped get the Standby Guardianship Law enacted with another lawyer from the then Children’s Law Center.
 At the time, AIDS had been a fatal illness and the epidemic had been destroying families (biological and families of choice) for a decade.
 Ms. Rockey found out that her best friend from law school had AIDS.
 She felt helpless to do anything to save him.
 She found out that many children were being orphaned when their parents died from AIDS and also that their parents needed help to care for their children at times they were very ill, so their children would not end up in foster care.
 Ms. Rockey decided to work on the Standby Guardianship legislation as a way to do something positive.
 Ms. Rockey and others spoke to the General Assembly, built a large coalition of support, and drafted the legislation, which passed (NCGS §35A-1370 et seq.).